io-project/memoizer/README.md

 To install a plugin simply copy compiled jar to plugins (create it in case it does not exists) directory in execution path of memoizer.

-Some plugins implementation are here: https://github.com/sokar92/memoizer-plugins-Komixxy https://github.com/sokar92/memoizer-plugins-Kwejk https://github.com/sokar92/memoizer-plugins-Demoty
+Some implementations of plugins are here: https://github.com/sokar92/memoizer-plugins-Komixxy https://github.com/sokar92/memoizer-plugins-Kwejk https://github.com/sokar92/memoizer-plugins-Demoty